alienchow/alienchow.github.io/content/about.md

 building SRE capability and defining the SRE organisational function for several of our critical services.

-Prior to this, I worked for 7 years as a SRE in Google, 2 years in [Grab](https://engineering.grab.com/authors#lian-yuanlin), and 2 years in [Koei Tecmo](https://www.koeitecmo.com.sg/) making cat games.
+Prior to this, I worked for 7 years as an SRE in Google, 2 years in [Grab](https://engineering.grab.com/authors#lian-yuanlin), and 2 years in [Koei Tecmo](https://www.koeitecmo.com.sg/) making cat games.